Swedemon/MzFightReporter/README.md

 		- Note: You can manage these connections at https://www.twitch.tv/settings/connections
 3. Copy the provided 'ACCESS TOKEN'.
 4. Edit the file **config.properties** located at your unzip location.
-	1. Set the value of "twitchChannelName" to your main channel name.
+	1. Set the value of 'twitchChannelName' to your main channel name.
 		- Example: ```twitchChannelName=amouranth```
-	2. Set the value of "twitchBotToken" to the copied ACCESS TOKEN.
+	2. Set the value of 'twitchBotToken' to the copied ACCESS TOKEN.
 		- Example: ```twitchBotToken=li3j3l1ijlj13llj13lj1i3```
 - Note: To disable the twitch bot revert ```twitchChannelName``` back to empty.
 - Note: Be careful not to share your access token with other people.
 If necessary you can disconnect it and create a new one.